Adding filters

 • 3 years

-Custom sort orders are applied for filters named "Size" so common sizing terms are displayed in the correct order.
-For example, "XS" (extra small) comes before "S" (small).
+Custom sort orders are applied for filters named Size, so that common sizing terms are displayed in the correct order.
+For example, XS (extra small) comes before S (small).

 Customize empty filter values

-To help customers find available products, you can handle empty filter values by either moving them to the bottom of the list or hiding them entirely.
+To help customers find available products, you can handle empty filter values by either moving them to the bottom of the list, or hiding them entirely.
 This allows customers to focus on values with matching results.
-For example, suppose you're selling t-shirts in different colors and sizes, and only the "Red" t-shirt is available when a customer chooses the "Large" size.
-If you move empty values to the bottom, then "Red" will be first in the "Color" filter.
-If you hide empty values, then only the "Red" option will be displayed.
+For example, you sell T-shirts in different colors and sizes.
+All colors except Red are out of stock.
+If you move empty values to the bottom, then Red will display first in the Color filter.
+If you hide empty values, then only the Red option will be displayed in the Color filter.

 Steps: